-Professors Anderson, Dunn, Sipe; Associate Professor Mueller; Assistant Professor Deifel
+Professors AndersonS, Dunn, Sipe; Associate Professor Mueller; Assistant Professor Deifel; Visiting Assistant Professor Dua

 Chair: Herbert J. Sipe, Jr.